-While most medical supply companies say they verify your insurance coverage for you when purchasing a pump, it’s always better to understand your benefits so you can make the process as smooth and painless as possible.
+While most medical supply companies say they verify your insurance coverage when purchasing a pump, it’s always better to understand your benefits so you can make the process as smooth and painless as possible.
 Here’s how to do things properly.

 1. Do Your Pump Research

 2. Call Your Insurance Company

-Write these things down, and take notes throughout your conversation so you can reference them later if you have any issues.
+Write these things down, and take notes throughout your conversation to reference them later if you have any issues.

 3. Ask Lots of Questions

-Ask the questions we’ve listed above, and try to think of any others that may be important to you or your specific situation.
+Ask the questions we’ve listed above, and try to think of any others that may be important to your specific situation.

 To ensure you know exactly where you can go (and save yourself some legwork), ask the representative to put you on hold and call their approved medical supply companies to locate one that provides breast pumps.